 At the New York Program End

-Little America via short waves and the desk microphone.
+the technicians at Little America via short waves and the desk

-unexpected breaking-up of ice and the perils of the
+accounts of the unexpected breaking-up of ice and the perils of the

 Byrd Antarctic Expedition Map, Courtesy General Food Corp.